Sahil-Rabani/PlacementPreparation-TW/README.md

 Day4       |     13/06/26         |  Basic Algorithms practice using java.

 Day5       |     14/06/26         |  Solving some While loop question using C.

-Day6       |     17/06/26         | Solving some numerical pattern usinf C.
+Day6       |     17/06/26         |  Solving some numerical pattern using C.

 Everything mention above is uploaded by day name in my repository.